 Passport to Your National Parks Program: Old South Meeting House is an official Passport Cancellation Station in the National Park Service Passport Program.
 Regular admission fees apply.
 Passport Booklets are available in our Museum Shop.
 More on the National Park Passport program: http://passport.eparks.com/store.

-Special discounted admission rates are available for all school and adult groups only with advance reservations.
+Special discounted admission rates and programs are available for all school and adult groups only with advance reservations.
 To reserve your place in history call our Education Department at (617) 482-6439 or email firstname.lastname@example.org.

 Old South Meeting House is wheelchair accessible.